 The English often tried to acculturate the Powhatans and convert them to the English religion and lifestyle.
-However, the English efforts at Christianizing the "heathen" were much less intense than the Spanish efforts in their colonies.
+However, the English efforts at Christianizing the "heathen" were much less intense than the Spanish efforts further south in Florida.

 The Catholic Church was an independent power that had its own desires to increase its influence by winning converts in the New World.
 The Anglican church in England was much more subordinate to the monarch, after King Henry VIII split the English church away from the control of the Pope in Rome and seized the monasteries.
 That event, long before Jamestown, may have been a key reason why the English colonists in Virginia treated the Native Americans differently from the Spanish.